acroy/Quantum.jl/docs/docs.md

 all quantum objects - in other words, objects represented with Dirac notation in Quantum.jl.

-In addition, the abstract type `AbstractScalar` has been defined as the parent type for `Dirac` objects that behave like numbers, such as inner products and arithmetic expressions involving inner products (see `ScalarExpr` and `InnerProduct` types for more information).
+The abstract type `AbstractScalar` has been defined as the parent type for `Dirac` objects that behave like numbers, such as the `ScalarExpr` and `InnerProduct` types.

+The abstract type `State` has been defined as the parent type for `Dirac` objects that behave like abstract vectors, such as the `Bra`, `Ket`, and `Tensor` types.

+Finally, `AbstractOperator` is the parent type for `Dirac` objects that behave like operators, such as `DiracMatrix` and `OuterProduct` types.

 ##1.
-States and Their Operations
+States and Their Products
 ###1.1 Eigenkets and Eigenbras
 __Description__